-In addition, a number of new features have been highlighted by stakeholders to enhance the productivity of users, such as the inclusion of a dossier storing grounds for rejection, new administrative and reporting functionalities, and certain new recordals.
+In addition a number of new features have been highlighted by stakeholders to enhance the productivity of users, such as the inclusion of a dossier storing grounds for rejection, new administrative and reporting functionalities, and certain new recordals.

-Looking beyond the tools for the efficient and effective administration of IP rights, there is also a need to broaden the existing enforcement tools to improve the way in which they work together, including seeking greater integration in order to obtain consolidated enforcement information.
+Looking beyond the tools for the efficient and effective administration of IP rights, there is also a need to broaden the existing enforcement tools (such as the EDB, ACIST, ACRIS), and improve the way in which they work together, including seeking greater integration in order to obtain consolidated enforcement information.